 - Sprinkle tomato slices with salt & pepper.
 Let sit for 5 minutes.

-- Drain tomato slices on paper towel.
+- Drain excess moisture by resting tomato slices on paper towels for about 5 minutes.

 - Spoon pesto on pie crust and spread within 1 inch of the edge.